Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

+{As a robustness check, we have also run the forecasting exercise without including the seasonal dummies in all the models, but we do not find any interesting results\footnote{These results are not presented in the paper due to lack of space and are available in the Supplementary Material.}.
+Moreover, we focus our analysis on the RU-MIDAS model when only one lag of the daily electricity prices is included\footnote{These results are not presented in the paper due to lack of space and are available in the Supplementary Material.}.}

 The main interest of the paper is forecasting daily electricity prices by using macroeconomic variables.
 Thus, we consider different macroeconomic explanatory variables in the construction of the models.
 In each model and for each country, as explanatory variables, we include separately the monthly specification of the Manufacturing PMI surveys or the three main industrial production indices (All-IPI).
 As further check, we add a specification of the model that has both all the three main industrial production indices and the PMI surveys.
-Moreover, the daily oil prices\footnote{The daily oil price has been interpolated over the weekends in order to have a full sample size.} and the monthly oil prices has been included in the model specification for some specific cases.
-When we discuss the three main IPI, we consider IPI based on the manufacturing sector (IPI-Manuf), on the activity of providing electric power (IPI-Elec) and on Main Industrial Groupings (MIG) for consumer goods (IPI-Cons).
-As a robustness check, we analyse models where we include PMI surveys and either ALL-IPI, only one of the index, or combinations of two indices (IPI-Cons-Elec, IPI-Cons-Manuf, IPI-Elect-Manuf) and we include or not the oil price specification as monthly or daily.
+Moreover, the daily oil prices\footnote{The daily oil price has been interpolated over the weekends in order to have a full sample size.} and the monthly oil prices has been included in the model specification for some specific cases. {In order to check the influence of the oil price, we have included a model, where we include the daily natural gas price with the three main IPI and the PMI surveys and a model with only daily natural gas price.} When we discuss the three main IPI, we consider IPI based on the manufacturing sector (IPI-Manuf), on the activity of providing electric power (IPI-Elec) and on Main Industrial Groupings (MIG) for consumer goods (IPI-Cons).
+As a further check, we analyse models where we include PMI surveys and either ALL-IPI, only one of the index, or combinations of two indices (IPI-Cons-Elec, IPI-Cons-Manuf, IPI-Elect-Manuf) and we include or not the oil price specification as monthly or daily {and first differences of the IPI}\footnote{Due to lack of space, these results are not presented in the paper and are available upon request.}.

-In detail, in our tables we report the RMSE, average log predictive score and average CRPS for the benchmark BAR(3) and BAR(1) with seasonal dummies and with a Normal-Gamma prior.
-For the other Bayesian RUMIDAS models with Normal-Gamma prior (B-RU-MIDAS), we report: the ratios of each model's RMSE to the baseline BAR model, such that entries smaller than $1$ indicate that the given model yields forecasts more accurate than those from the baseline; differences in score relative to BAR baseline, such that a positive number indicates a model beats the baseline; and ratios of each model's average CRPS relative to the baseline BAR model, such that entries smaller than $1$ indicate that the given model performs better.